 Introduction

-It is well known that the accuracy and reliability of results from any population monitoring program hinges on good survey design and analysis (Thomas et al., 2010).
-Ideally, the design and analysis of large and costly survey should be simulation tested before embarking on expensive field programs.
-This is especially true for the large-scale and costly fisheries-independent trawl surveys conducted by numerous regional fisheries management organizations.
-These surveys have become a mainstay in the management of dynamic fish stocks as they provide indices of population abundance as well as estimates of various population characteristics such as length and age frequencies (Pennington and Strømme, 1998).
-This information forms the basis of many stock assessments throughout the world.
+Fisheries-independent trawl surveys have become a mainstay in the management of dynamic fish stocks as they provide indices of population abundance as well as estimates of various population characteristics such as length and age frequencies (Pennington and Strømme, 1998) and forms the basis of many stock assessments throughout the world.
 Efficient, effective and informed management decisions therefore require surveys and analyses that maximize information while minimizing the expense of data collection.
 While simulations provide a platform for exploring solutions to this optimization problem, building the necessary simulation framework is not a trivial task given the multi-stage nature of the typical sampling program and the complexity of the population processes we aim to represent.
-The complexity of this problem is perhaps why simulations that test the full sampling and analytical pathway of fisheries-independent surveys are rare (but see Puerta et al., 2019; Schnute and Haigh, 2003).
+Notably, many fish stocks show age-specific patterns of aggregation, as well as age/size-specific preference for various habitat characteristics (REFs), which undermine assumptions of traditional stratified-random sampling (REFs).
+These complexities may explain why simulations that test the full sampling and analytical pathway of fisheries-independent surveys are rare (but see Puerta et al., 2019; Schnute and Haigh, 2003).

 Here we document SimSurvey, an R package designed to facilitate realistic simulations of fisheries-independent trawl surveys.
+The package has two main components, the first is functions to mimic realistic fish stocks, by simulating a spatially and age-correlated fish stock distributed across a simulated or known habitat gradient.
+The second component is functions to simulate various surveys of these virtual fish stocks, and package these survey results to aid in decisions about optimizing survey design and sampling protocols.
 This simulation framework has similarities to those presented by Schnute and Haigh (2003) and Puerta et al. (2019), however, efforts were focused on developing a series of general and accessible functions to simplify the process of testing multiple sampling scenarios and analytical pathways.
 The steps taken to simulate surveys of spatial, age-structure populations are outlined below, with specific emphasis of a case study that motivated this work.

 The SimSurvey package